PMT Collar Strategy

 PMT (PennyMac Mortgage Investment Trust), in the Real Estate sector, (REIT - Mortgage industry), listed on NYSE.

-PennyMac Mortgage Investment Trust, a specialty finance company, primarily invests in mortgage-related assets in the United States.
-The company's Credit Sensitive Strategies segment invests in credit risk transfer (CRT) agreements, CRT securities, distressed loans, real estate, and non-agency subordinated bonds.
-Its Interest Rate Sensitive Strategies segment engages in investing in mortgage servicing rights, excess servicing spreads, and agency and senior non-agency mortgage-backed securities (MBS), as well as related interest rate hedging activities.
-The company's Correspondent Production segment is involved in purchasing, pooling, and reselling newly originated prime credit residential loans directly or in the form of MBS.
-PNMAC Capital Management, LLC acts as the manager of PennyMac Mortgage Investment Trust.
-The company qualifies as a real estate investment trust for federal income tax purposes.
+PennyMac Mortgage Investment Trust (PMT) functions as a specialized financial firm, concentrating its investments primarily on mortgage-related assets within the United States.
+The company operates through several key divisions: Its Credit Sensitive Strategies segment channels capital into various instruments, including credit risk transfer (CRT) agreements and securities, distressed loans, real estate holdings, and non-agency subordinated bonds.
+The Interest Rate Sensitive Strategies segment focuses on investments such as mortgage servicing rights, excess servicing spreads, and both agency and senior non-agency mortgage-backed securities (MBS), while also undertaking related interest rate hedging activities.
+Through its Correspondent Production segment, PMT engages in the acquisition, pooling, and subsequent resale of newly originated prime credit residential loans, either directly or packaged as MBS.
+The trust is externally managed by PNMAC Capital Management, LLC.
+For federal income tax purposes, PennyMac Mortgage Investment Trust qualifies as a real estate investment trust (REIT).

 What is a collar on PMT?